Welcome to the Podiatrist section of our website.

 · Web - Sulcus length forefoot padding & cover.

 PPT in varying thickness' can be added to both the shell and forefoot.
 All forefoot extensions have 1.5mm PPT padding and a Cambrelle plantar cover unless requested otherwise.
-Metatarsal domes and accommodations made from PPT or EVA can be made in varying styles as required.
+Metatarsal domes come in varied sizes.
+Standard thickness of metatarsal domes is 6mm, or 3mm low profile if requested.
+Other accommodations made from PPT or EVA can be fitted in varying styles as requested.

 All orthoses are covered in Vinyl unless requested otherwise.